andrewh318/namesayer/README.md

 ## How to Use
 **Navigation**
-- The green navigation bar at the top of the application allows you to navigate between the 'Manage' mode and 'Practice' mode, as well as the option to upload a custom list of names.
+- The green navigation bar at the top of the application allows you to navigate between the 'Manage','Practice' and 'Shop' screens
+- The navigation bar also contains an upload button for users to import a custom list of names
-- The black playback bar at the bottom of the application is responsible for displaying progress when playing and recording names, as well changing volume controls.
+- The black playback bar at the bottom of the application is responsible for displaying progress when playing and recording names, as well as volume controls.

 **Manage**